Civil Rights Movement Timeline

 The Council of Federated Organizations (COFO), a network of civil rights groups that includes CORE and SNCC, launches a massive effort to register Black voters during what becomes known as the Freedom Summer.
 It also sends delegates to the Democratic National Convention to protest—and attempt to unseat—the official all-white Mississippi contingent.

 President Johnson signs the Civil Rights Act of 1964.
+The legislation is originally presented by John F. Kennedy before his assassination in 1963.
 The most sweeping civil rights legislation since Reconstruction, the Civil Rights Act prohibits discrimination of all kinds based on race, color, religion, or national origin.
-The law also provides the federal government with the powers to enforce desegregation.
+The law also provides the federal government with the power to enforce desegregation.

 (Harlem, N.Y.)
 Malcolm X, Black nationalist and founder of the Organization of Afro-American Unity, is shot to death.
 It is believed the assailants are members of the Black Muslim faith, which Malcolm had recently abandoned in favor of orthodox Islam.